 For example, there exists the pair of opposites night and day such that darkness is related to night, and daylight is related to day.
-We then determine the degree of contrast between two words using the hypothesis stated below:
+We then determine the degree of contrast between two words using this hypothesis:

 Degree of Contrast Hypothesis: If a pair of words, A and B, are contrasting, then their degree of contrast is proportional to their tendency to co-occur in a large corpus.